Shop

 “We make alternative beers,” Modist boldly claims on its website.

 All in a space that makes the impossible possible.
-Focused on creativity and experimentation, Modist doesn’t follow traditional style guidelines, but rather looks to hit a specific flavor or experience with each of its beers.
+Focused on creativity and experimentation, Modist doesn’t follow traditional style guidelines but instead looks to hit a specific flavor or experience with each beer.

 Summit Brewing Company